Sásová: Public amenities

 Services in Sásová are at a relatively good level.
 There are two larger supermarkets, a shopping center, and dozens of other shops.
 There are also various restaurants and pubs.
 Additionally, there is a Dalioil gas station, a post office, several flower shops, hair salons, betting offices, gambling establishments, and various other services.
 The polyclinic on Rudohorská Street houses offices of various doctors, from general practitioners to dentists.
 There are also several pharmacies available.
 Sásová also has a retirement home in a peaceful area near a park.

 Education

-There are currently five primary schools, one high school, and a faculty of Matej Bel University in Sásová.
+There are five primary schools, one high school, and a faculty of Matej Bel University in Sásová.
 In 2008, there were considerations to close two or three primary schools, but the proposal was eventually postponed until after the municipal elections.
 Ultimately, the Magurská and Tatranská schools were closed.
 Part of the Magurská school was rented by a private company, which established a private school called Fantázia (now known as Two Hands) and a kindergarten.